 Pointer vs Reference

-A pointer is that variable that has another variable’s address or location as its value.
+A pointer is a variable that has another variable’s address or location as its value.
 They can be initialized anywhere in a program with operators like ‘*’ and ‘->’.
-A pointer variable can also be made null and they also support reinitialization.
-Pointers are declared by base data type followed by an asterisk and pointer’s name.
+A pointer variable can also be made null, and they also support reinitialization.
+The base data type declares pointers followed by an asterisk and the pointer’s name.

-A reference is that variable that has another name for an already subtle variable of the program.
+A reference is a variable with another name for an already subtle program variable.
 As soon as a reference variable is created, it should be initialized.
 It makes an alias of another variable.
 The & operator is used for design references.
-They are made by base data type followed by ‘&’ and variable’s name.
+They are made by base data type followed by ‘&’ and the variable’s name.

 Comparison Table